Heritage Buildings and Civic Landmarks

 Can children visit the Sky Tower?

-Yes — the observation levels are suitable for all ages.
-The SkyWalk and SkyJump have minimum age and weight requirements; check the SKYCITY website for current restrictions.
+The observation levels are suitable for all ages.
+SkyWalk and SkyJump have minimum age and weight requirements; check the official website for current details.